eriyezab/Tableau_Activation/README.md

 4. Open the command line("Command + Space" for Mac Users) and navigate to this directory.

-5. Run the command "python2 twb_conversion.py".
+5. Run the command "python wkbk_conversion.py".

 6. For each workbook in the "Workbooks" directory, open it and it will prompt you to log in to your Snowflake datasource.